bhavana4123/midascore/README.md

-# Midas Core — JP Morgan Chase Forage Project
+# Midas Core — JP Morgan Chase Project

 A Spring Boot microservice built as part of the **JP Morgan Chase Advanced Software Engineering** .
 The service simulates a core banking transaction processing system that listens to a Kafka stream, validates transactions, applies incentives, and persists records to a database.